 We spent $3881 in 275 days (over 8 months) so an average budget of $14.11 each per day.
 Keep on reading if you want to know how we did this!
-Exact budget per country.
+We give our exact budget per country for backpacking through South America.

 The fine print: Argentina, Brazil and Chile are more developed countries with first world prices.
 If you are not careful with your money, travel by bus, stay in hostels and eat in restaurants traveling here is going to cost a fortune.
 Peru and Bolivia on the other hand are third world countries with corresponding prices.